 If you intend to apply as an international student with a student visa, there is a separate application process.

 Aboriginal and Torres Strait Islander Students

 TAFE SA’s Aboriginal Access Centre provides a range of services for Aboriginal and Torres Strait Islander students.
-If you’d like some help with the application process, click here to go to the AAC page.
+If you’d like some help with the application process, the AAC team can help.

 Before You Apply

 Before you apply, you should read our pre-enrolment information.
 This will give you background information on the enrolment process, such as dates, fees, policies and responsibilities.
 You might find you’re eligible for partial credit, a scholarship or a grant.
 You can also find out if your TAFE SA qualification can help you gain entry into university.

 Customised training for businesses